Pupil Premium Funding for Disadvantaged Students

 Targeted additional support strategies resulting in every student, however financially disadvantaged, being able to:

 - Improve their levels of attainment and progress;

 - Close attainment gaps relative to school averages;

 Budget : £100980 was spent on the following support for learning

 - Pastoral Support (£13325)

 Daily interventions are recorded on a special proforma to evidence and record impact.
 The type and frequency of PP support is tracked on a spreadsheet held centrally.
 Progress is also tracked via the review system and the data collected helps to inform, develop and target intervention strategies.

-Dedicated full-time HLTA staff alongside current teaching staff in English, Maths and science to monitor, delivers and track appropriate intervention to support disadvantaged students achieving their targets.
+Dedicated full-time HLTA qualified staff known as Faculty Progress Co-ordinators work alongside current teaching staff in English, Maths and science to monitor, deliver and track appropriate intervention to support disadvantaged students achieving their targets.
 This could be in the form of:

 - one-to-one lesson support

 - small group work